dominik-stec/BoardGame_frontend_ReactJS_PJA/README.md

 ```sh
 localhost:3000
 ```
-and repeat this entry for each player always in new tab depends on players count
+and repeat this entry for each player always in new tab depends on players count.

-Each player could enter his name and browse number of players in game round
+Each player could enter his name and browse number of players in game round.

-After complete complete count of players a game will start
+After complete count of players a game will start.

 <img src="images/frontend/database_work.png"  width="250" />